adaptris/interlok-docs/docs/pages/ui/ui-test-service.md

 And the upload button ![The test service message upload button](../../images/ui-user-guide/config-test-service-modal-upload.png) to quickly use a message which have been saved before to test a service collection.

-{% include note.html content="From 3.9.2+ The download button will download a MIME encoded message.
-The upload button supports both the old format and the new MIME encode message." %}
+?> **NOTE** From 3.9.2+ The download button will download a MIME encoded message.
+The upload button supports both the old format and the new MIME encode message.

 You can test a service collection and step through each service and verify it's output, as seen in this video: